yowlonglee/Enhanced-Powergaming-Scripts/README.French.md

 Cela permet au joueur d'affiner certains aspects des scripts.
 La valeur 1 active la fonction et la valeur 0 la désactive.

-- basic_ai_auto_attack is defaulted to 0.
-This turns on or off the Basic AI script using auto-attacks.

 - basic_ai_long_duration is defaulted to 0.
 This turns on or off the Basic AI script using auto-long duration buffs.

 - script_dialog is defaulted to 1.
 This turns on or off hover text appearing when certain abilities are used in combat.